raymond1/Document-Compiling-CMS/README.md

 3)Copy the file generate_website.php into the base of the folder where you are going to put the files used to create your website.

-# Usage
-This is a console run php script and is activated using the following command:

-php generate_website.php

-By default, nothing happens because the actions that the cms should take have not been specified yet.
-A file called script.txt needs to be configured with instructions to specify actions that will be taken when the generate_website.php script is run.

-By default, the placement of the script.txt file is expected to be the working directory(the directory where the command php generate_website.php was typed in).
-If the file is not there, you will need to create it.

-Further details on how to create the script file can be found later in this read me file.

 ## Creating a script file/Script file syntax